LionLink

 About LionLink

-TenneT and its UK project partner National Grid Ventures (NGV), will develop a Multi-Purpose Interconnector, called LionLink.
-This project will deliver a new electricity link between the Netherlands and the United Kingdom.
-LionLink would support decarbonisation, energy independence and strengthen British, Dutch and European security of supply.
-The development would be the first of its kind for the UK and the Netherlands, and the first step towards an integrated North Sea grid.
+TenneT and its UK project partner National Grid Ventures (NGV), are developing a Multi-Purpose Interconnector, called LionLink.
+This project delivers a new electricity link between the Netherlands and the United Kingdom.
+LionLink supports decarbonisation, energy independence and strengthen British, Dutch and European security of supply.
+The development is the first of its kind for the UK and the Netherlands, and the first step towards an integrated North Sea grid.

 Like a conventional interconnector, LionLink enables cross-border electricity transmission and trade.
-The project is referred to as a Multi-Purpose Interconnector because it will connect the two countries via a Dutch offshore wind farm.
-LionLink could supply up 1.4 to 2 gigawatts (GW) of electricity.
+The project is referred to as a Multi-Purpose Interconnector / Hybrid Interconnector because it will connect the two countries via a Dutch 2 GW offshore wind farm.
+LionLink could supply up to 2 gigawatts (GW) of electricity.

 Introducing LionLink